Sleep with Me (podcast): Format and structure

 Each episode begins with Ackerman, in character as "Dearest Scooter", introducing the podcast.
 He then mentions the episode's sponsors; singer-songwriter Jonathan Mann, also known as the "Mystery Bard", often sings a "lullaby" jingle about one of the sponsoring companies.
 Scooter continues with a rambling introduction for a few minutes before moving on to the episode's main story.
 Each episode ends with Scooter individually thanking listeners who have recently donated to the show or contacted him on social media.

 Ackerman also maintains a separate podcast playlist of older episodes, called Sleep to Strange, that have had the introductions removed so listeners can listen to just the main story.

 Reactions and response

 Sleep with Me has largely gained listeners through word of mouth and Ackerman's Twitter account.

 In January 2017, the podcast had reached 2.3 million monthly downloads.

 Drew Ackerman and Sleep with Me were featured on the October 20, 2016, episode of The Dr. Oz Show, entitled "Sleep Brain Connection".

 In 2016, Sleep with Me won the People's Choice Podcast Award for Best Health Podcast.

 Both Sleep with Me and its spinoff Game of Drones appeared on the Mental Floss list of "10 Podcasts to Help You Sleep".

 Sleep with Me has been ranked as one of the top 50 most popular podcasts.

 Esquire named Sleep with Me one of The 25 Essential Podcasts of 2016.

 The show won Best Health & Fitness Podcast at the 2019 iHeartRadio Podcast Awards.

+In 2025, Sleep with Me has been struggling financially and was largely unsuccessful in attracting enough listeners to its premium paid subscription despite repeated efforts by Ackerman urging listeners to subscribe or he would need to step away from the show due to it being unsustainable.